laurenhendley/speaker-diarization/README.md

 # speaker-diarization

-This project explores both a traiditonal model and an LLM-backed speaker diarization using WhisperX and Pyannote.
+This project explores both a traditonal model and an LLM-backed speaker diarization using WhisperX, Pyannote, and DiarizationLM.

 ## Report
 - [View the full report (PDF)](report.pdf)